 Check out a full list of the recommended routes to visit.
 Whether you want to see everything that there is to see while you are backpacking Peru, if you want to stay close to the coast, and even if you want to see what Bolivia has to offer on your journey, there is a route for you.

 There are plenty of directions to go!
 If you want to check out the full range of recommended routes then look no further, simply check out Peru Hop’s full list of passes!
-Below are some of our favourites!
+Below are some of our favorites!

 Peru has three distinct regions with three distinct different kinds of weather, it’s important that you think carefully when planning to backpack in Peru that you choose which season is best for you.

 The Coast, which is typically dry and warm for most of the year except for June to August, which becomes cloudy and slightly colder, with temperatures of around 17°c.